 In February 2011, the Government decided to put back the S$4.0 billion that it had drawn down from the Past Reserves.
 This is because the economy had recovered well from the recession, putting our fiscal position on a stronger footing.
 While there is no legal or constitutional obligation for the Government to return to Past Reserves any amount drawn, it is the responsible and prudent thing to do, once a Government has secured a stable fiscal position within its term.
 This is the way to uphold the philosophy that has enabled us to build up and maintain our reserves, and derive from it income each year to meet our strategic needs.

-In 2020, the Government obtained President Halimah Yacob's approval twice to draw up to a total of $52 billion from Past Reserves to fund the measures in response the COVID-19 crisis:
+In 2020, the Government twice obtained President Halimah Yacob's approval to draw up to a total of $52 billion from Past Reserves to fund COVID-19 measures in the Resilience, Solidarity and Fortitude Budgets.